Frequently Asked Questions about TheDream.US National Scholarship

 To continue to be eligible, you must:

-- Remain DACA or TPS eligible and timely renew your DACA or TPS status.
+Remain DACA or TPS eligible and, if required, reapply for DACA or TPS approved status.

 Do I have to reapply each year?